 Benefits of using escrow accounts for homeownership

-- Funds are securely held until all conditions are met, reducing the risk of fraud.
+- Funds are held securely until all agreed conditions are fulfilled, which helps minimise the risk of fraud or misuse.

 Components held in escrow accounts: